 Amid these niche, Noboru Iguchi has been one of the more prolific directors.
-A director of Japanese porn films since the late 1990s, Iguchi had a hit in the gonzo splatter genre with Machine Girl (2008) and subsequently went onto a number of similar films with the likes of Mutant Girls Squad (2010), Karate-Robo Zaborgar (2011), Zombie Ass: Toilet of the Dead (2011), Dead Sushi (2012) and Live (2014), as well as the F is for Fart episode of The ABCs of Death (2012).
+A director of Japanese porn films since the late 1990s, Iguchi had a hit in the gonzo splatter genre with Machine Girl (2008) and subsequently went onto a number of similar films with the likes of Mutant Girls Squad (2010), Karate-Robo Zaborgar (2011), Zombie Ass: Toilet of the Dead (2011), Dead Sushi (2012), Live (2014) and Ghost Squad (2018), as well as the F is for Fart episode of The ABCs of Death (2012).

 Robo Geisha hits its demented stride from about the opening scene that shows Hitomi Hasebe and the Tengus attacking a party of men – stabbing them with masks that have penises coming from the nose and bikinis with spikes emerging from the cups; firing nunchukas out of their asses; Hitomi attacking one man with a buzzsaw from out of her mouth; and Aya Kiguchi going in to action using a samisen that sprouts a blade and machine-gun bullets fired from her wig.